Temple of Heaven Park

-A tranquil oasis of peace and methodical Confucian design in one of China’s busiest urban landscapes, the 267-hectare Temple of Heaven Park is encompassed by a long wall with a gate at each compass point.
-Although not strictly speaking a temple – the Chinese name means ‘Altar of Heaven’, so don’t expect burning incense or worshippers – it originally served as a vast stage for solemn rites performed by the Son of Heaven (a title bestowed on the emperor of the time), who prayed here for good harvests and sought divine clearance and atonement.
+A tranquil oasis of peace and methodical Confucian design in one of China’s busiest urban landscapes, the 267-hectare Temple of Heaven Park is absolutely unique.
+It originally served as a vast stage for solemn rites performed by the emperor of the time (known as the Son of Heaven), who prayed here for good harvests and sought divine clearance and atonement.
+Strictly speaking, it's an altar rather than a temple – so don’t expect burning incense or worshippers.

 Continuing south along an elevated imperial pathway, you soon reach the octagonal Imperial Vault of Heaven (皇穹宇; Huáng Qióngyǔ), which was erected at the same time as the Round Altar, but with its shape echoing the lines of the Hall of Prayer for Good Harvests.
 The hall contained tablets of the emperor’s ancestors, employed during winter solstice ceremonies.